Santhavishakan/Electronic-Voting-System/README.md

 Steps to use the app
 Deploy the Contract of Voting
 Put the Address of deployed contract in Voting.Js file.

-npm install
-npm start
+Run the following two commands in VS Code terminal npm install npm start